bnmou/Azure-Enterprise-Simulation/4 - Detection Rules & Analytics.md

 Each rule below includes the KQL query, a short narrative of how the rule was built, the scan interval used in Sentinel, and associated screenshots:

+*Initial thresholds may yield noise and will be optimized in Phase 8*

+---

 ### 1. **Malicious .docm Execution Detection**

 ```kql